 While nut butters did not actually make anyone's list of top restaurant trends, I think it's safe to say from the explosion of blogger's writing about it and the number of new brands at the grocery store, that nut butters are on the rise.
 I actually think the only reason they don't make most trends lists is because nut butter isn't something you order at a restaurant (…yet…).
 Almond Butter used to seem pretty exotic.
 It was the "odd" alternative to peanut butter.
-These days, bloggers are spooning up flavors like cinnamon hazelnut butter from Scaling Back, cocoa and toasted coconut almond butter from A Finn In The Kitchen, or cinnamon-espresso cashew butter from The Gouda Life.
+These days, bloggers are spooning up flavors like cinnamon hazelnut butter from Scaling Back, or cocoa and toasted coconut almond butter from A Finn In The Kitchen.
 Anyone else drooling?

 Macadamia might not be the first flavor you pair with eggnog, but it works like a charm.
 A spoon licking, apple dipping charm.
 The butteriness of the macadamias lends a hand to the warming spices, and together they conjure up the flavors you find only once a year in the dairy isle.
 It's thick, sticky, dippy eggnog on a spoon.
 Or however you eat nut butter.